Overview

 Research Focus

 I am currently working on my second book, Romantic Artifacts: Instruments of Musical Disclosure, 1799-1857.
-The book examines Beethovenian improvisation, Schubert‘s lieder, Chopin‘s piano music, and Brahms‘s concertos through the prisms of four instruments in the collection of the Cornell Center for Historical Keyboards: a 1799 Broadwood, an 1823 Graf, an 1843 Pleyel, and an 1857 Streicher.
+The book examines Beethovenian improvisation, Schubert‘s lieder, Chopin‘s piano music, and Brahms‘s concertos through the prisms of five instruments in the collection of the Cornell Center for Historical Keyboards: a 1799 Broadwood, an 1823 Graf, an 1843 Pleyel, an 1857 Streicher, and an 1878 aliquot-strung Blüthner.
 Informed by theories of materiality, (inter)mediality, and systemic organization, Romantic Artifacts places these instruments at the center of historical and contemporary debates concerning the nature of aesthetic experience and the means of its realization.

 Romantic Artifacts departs from the premise that all attempts to make sense of music are liable to induce the perception of the properties that they purport to identify and interpret.
 In this context, “artifact” has a double meaning: it can refer both to a human-made object of high cultural value and to the distortions that emerge via the technological means by which such phenomena are made observable.
 Throughout the book, parallactic shifts between media-archaeological perspectives set its artifactual objects of study in relief.
 On the one hand, its presentist methods illuminate neglected facets of historical phenomena; on the other, these phenomena expose the genealogy of the present, recursively revealing media archaeology itself to exhibit the artifactual properties of Romantic sensibilities.